Dad's Army (1971 film): Release

 Dad's Army was passed with a U certificate by the British Board of Film Censors on 27 January 1971.
 Its UK premiere was on Sunday 14 March 1971 at the Columbia Cinema in London.

 Reception

 Critical reviews were mixed, but it was the fifth most financially successful film at the United Kingdom box office of the year.
+It gained a score of 31% on Rotten Tomatoes, and a score of 6.9/10 via IMDb.